abhijitmishra/sentinellm-aaai2024/README.md

 ## Introduction

-SentinelLMs introduces a groundbreaking approach to address privacy and security concerns in deploying deep neural language models for AI applications.
-By enabling these models to perform inference on passkey-encrypted inputs, SentinelLMs ensures that user data remains private and secure, mitigating risks associated with data interception and storage.
+We introduce **SentinelLM**, a groundbreaking approach to address privacy and security concerns in deploying deep neural language models for AI applications.
+By enabling these models to perform inference on **passkey-encrypted inputs**, we ensure that user data remains private and secure, mitigating risks associated with data interception and storage.

 This novel method involves a quick adaptation of pre-trained transformer-based language models, applying irreversible transformations to the tokenizer and token embeddings.
 This process allows the model to understand encrypted text without the possibility of reverse engineering.
-Following adaptation, the models are fine-tuned on encrypted versions of training datasets, ensuring performance parity with their unencrypted counterparts.
+Following adaptation, the models are fine-tuned on **encrypted versions of training datasets**, ensuring performance parity with their unencrypted counterparts.

+You can easily replicate our paper with this repository.

 ## Features